catturavideo/kaltura-sourceswap/README.md

 ***
 This Cattura plugin enables the user to switch between multi-source videos delivered to the Kaltura Platform through our CaptureCast&trade; Pro product.
 It will also keep position through each switch.
 Keep in mind that this is for the Universal Player only.

+*_Please Note that this version works on Safari, Chrome, Explore but is intermittend on Firefox.
+We are currently working on this._

 #Setup
 ##Step 1 : Player